Immigrant families from San Diego area stuck in Afghanistan – KION546

 Immigrant families from San Diego area stuck in Afghanistan

 EL CAJON, Calif.
-(AP) — A school district in a San Diego suburb that is home to a large refugee population said many of its families who had taken summer trips to Afghanistan to see their relatives have gotten stuck there with the chaos following the withdrawal of U.S. troops.
-The Cajon Valley Union School District says the families of 24 students from various schools had reported they would not able to start the school year on Aug.
-17 because the children and their parents were unable to get through the throngs of people at the Kabul airport.
+(AP) — A school district in a San Diego suburb that is home to a large refugee population says many of its families who had taken summer trips to Afghanistan to see their relatives have gotten stuck there with the chaos following the withdrawal of U.S. troops.
+The Cajon Valley Union School District says the families of 24 students from various schools had reported they wouldn’t able to start the school year on Aug.
+17 because the children and their parents couldn’t get through the throngs of people at the Kabul airport.
 The district is in the suburb of El Cajon, east of San Diego.